zkamvar/clonal-inference-simulations/README.md

 - `Rand_Batches.pl` will perform burnins and then run all simulations in batch.
 - `gather_finished.sh` will gather all of the finished simulation files into a single directory.
+- `demo_script.py` is a script that is in progress that hard codes all of the parameters in an attempt to understand what is going on.